Yug34/megalith/src/content/blog/better-testing.md

 # Preface

-I've got you with this catchy title, but give me a minute; really quickly, I want to give you some background on the way we at Atlan fixed our testing troubles.
+I've got you with this catchy title, but gimme a minute; really quickly, I want to give you some background on the way we at Atlan fixed our testing troubles.

 A feature that we were working on happened to be un-testable with